AbbasSrour/notes/Work/ERP/Inventory/Item.md

 - [ ] Add option on spec throws an error
 - [ ] Should auto set the specs on creation and close the popup
 - [ ] Move cost strategy to purchase/sales
+- [ ] Uom is empty
+- [ ] Close on select on Tags

 ### Inventory
 - [ ] Move the weight, length, height, and width to general
 - [ ] Rename the tab to stock
 - [ ] Warranty/Minimum Quantity /Weight /Length/ Height/ Width
+- [ ] Warranty Period input with dropdown sets the value of to 0 with expected number, received string error message.
+- [ ] Months spills of the input
+- [ ]